-Evaluator's comments: (Attainment of standard) Activities for attaining the Standard: (Minimum of one activity) Standard: (Choose minimum of one as your focus) Advise regulatory and legislative agencies about the continuum of care.
+(Attainment of standard) Evaluator's comments: Activities for attaining the Standard: (Minimum of one activity) levels for funding for services, education, and affecting access to services and funding for Engage decision makers at the local, state, (Choose minimum of one as your focus) 1.
+Advise regulatory and legislative agencies administrative and governmental policies Advocate at the local, state, and national communication and swallowing issues. and national levels for improved I. ADVOCACY AND OUTREACH about the continuum of care.
+Standard: რ ۲i